HackYourFuture/React/week1/README.md

 ![Component Hierarchy](./../assets/componenthierarchy.png)

-This is how we should think about creating our components.
+This is how we should think about creating our components: just like with the DOM tree we want to write components in a component tree.
 Here's how it could look in code:

 ```js
 function App() {